millermedeiros/basis.css/README.md

 ## Browser Support

-This project targets modern browsers (IE 7+, FF 3+, Chrome 4+, Safari 4+, Opera 10+).
+This project targets *modern* browsers (IE 7+, FF 3+, Chrome 4+, Safari 4+, Opera 10+).
-Please note that not all features been tested on all these browsers.
+Please note that not all features been tested on all these browsers yet.

 ## Important